Colli10628/TextChat/README.md

 `gradle --daemon run` or `cd build/libs && java -jar TextChat-all.jar`

+##Server Mode
-1. Click the server button on the launcher if you want to run it in server mode.
+Click the server button on the launcher if you want to run it in server mode.
 Give your users the port and external ip (or the internal ip if they're on your network.)

+##Client Mode

-2. Enter the port, username and ip you want to connect to.
+1. Enter the port, username and ip you want to connect to.

-3. You should see a list of other users connected to the same server.
+2. You should see a list of other users connected to the same server.